 Heading Towards Midtown

-As your cruise moves from Flushing Bay to the East River you will pass under the Robert F. Kennedy Triborough Bridge which connects Queens to both Manhattan’s and New York City’s northernmost borough of the Bronx.
+As your cruise moves from lushing Bay to the East River you will pass under the Robert F. Kennedy Triborough Bridge which connects Queens to both Manhattan’s and New York City’s northernmost borough of the Bronx.
 The Bronx is the only borough located on the mainland, it’s known for the world-famous Bronx Zoo and Yankee Stadium, home of baseball’s most historic franchise, the New York Yankees.
 Visitors can also find some of the city’s best Italian food on Arthur Avenue in the Bronx.

-Your Skyline cruise will then navigate the East River and from our climate controlled yacht, the Skyline Princess, you’ll pass by the city’s most well-known borough, Manhattan.
+Your Skyline cruise will then navigate the East River and from our climate-controlled yacht, the Skyline Princess, you’ll pass by the city’s most well-known borough, Manhattan.
 You’ll see Gracie Mansion, the traditional home of New York City’s Mayor on the Upper East Side.
 You’ll pass the iconic buildings of Midtown seeing the angled roof of Citigroup Center, and the silver top of the Chrysler Building.
 The United Nations Building overlooks the river at 42nd Street.
 Perhaps the most iconic New York Building of all, and one of the most visited buildings in the world is the Empire State Building.
 It’s truly a spectacular sight particularly at night when the 102-story building is lit up, often in different colors.

 Lower Manhattan and NY Harbor